-LifeTein routinely synthesize biotinylated peptides for protein-protein interaction studies.
-Usually, biotin can be introduced either N-terminally or C-terminally (via lysine).
-We recommend N-terminus modification for its low cost, higher success rate, shorter turnaround time, and ease of operation.
-Peptides are synthesized from the C-terminus to the N-terminus.
-N-terminus modification is the last step in the SPPS protocol.
-No more specific coupling steps are required.
-In contrast, the C-terminus modification requires additional steps and is usually more complex.
-However, in principle biotinylation can be positioned anywhere.
+LifeTein routinely synthesizes biotinylated peptides for use in protein-protein interaction studies.
+Although biotin can be introduced either N- or C-terminally (via lysine residues), we recommend the use of an N-terminal modification owing to its low cost, higher success rate, shorter turnaround time, and ease of operation.
+Peptides are synthesized from the C-terminus to the N-terminus; therefore, the N-terminal modification is the last step in the SPPS protocol, and no additional specific coupling steps are required.
+In contrast, a C-terminal modification requires additional steps, and is usually more complex.
+However, in principle the biotin can be positioned anywhere.

 Biotin can be separated from the peptide by a variety of different linkers or spacers.
-It is recommended that a flexible spacer such as Ahx (a 6 carbon linker) be included to render the biotin label more stable or flexible.
+Nevertheless, it is recommended that a flexible spacer such as Ahx (a 6-carbon linker) is included to render the biotin label more stable or flexible.

 Protein Research Applications

-Peptides that are biotin-labeled are routinely detected or purified with avidin conjugates in many protein research applications: Western blot, enzyme-linked immunosorbant assay (ELISA), immunoprecipitation (IP), peptide affinity purification, immunohistochemistry (IHC), cell surface labeling and flow cytometry/fluorescence-activated cell sorting (FACS).
+Biotin-labeled peptides are commonly detected or purified using avidin conjugates for many protein-based research applications, including western blotting, ELISA, immunoprecipitation (IP), cell surface labeling, affinity purification, immunohistochemistry (IHC), and flow cytometry/fluorescence-activated cell sorting (FACS).

-- Incubate crude samples with the solid support.
+- Incubate the crude samples with the solid support

-- Elute the target molecule together with its associated proteins by altering the buffer conditions.
+- Elute the target molecule that is bound to its interacting proteins by altering the buffer used for elution.

-- The high biotin–streptavidin affinity allows very high stringency washing conditions.
-This advantage will reduce the background binding that may be observed with other affinity tags or native antibodies.
-So it is very convenient to determine the ability of two purified proteins to interact (bind) in various buffer conditions.
+- The high affinity of the biotin–streptavidin interaction allows the use of highly stringent washing conditions.
+This reduces the background binding that could be observed using other affinity tags or antibodies.
+Therefore, it allows the ability of two purified proteins to bind to be determined in a variety of buffer conditions.